AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/docs/performance.md

 ## Bypass cloud instance discovery resolution

+**Note:** If you are using B2C or ADFS authorities this section is not applicable.
+You will need to provide your authority domains to the `auth.knownAuthorities` property instead.

 By default, during the process of retrieving a token, MSAL.js will make a network request to retrieve metadata associated with the various Azure clouds.
 If you would like to skip this network request, you can provide the required metadata in the configuration of `PublicClientApplication`.

 **Important:** It is your application's responsibility to ensure it is using correct, up-to-date cloud instance metadata.
 Failure to do so may result in your application not working correctly.

-**Note:** If you are using B2C or ADFS authorities this document is not applicable.
-You will need to provide your authority domains to the `auth.knownAuthorities` property instead.

 Instructions (AAD Scenarios):